 Priority will be given to Australian Defence Force veterans who served in World War II and all other conflicts to date, including current operations.
-WWII veterans have been notified in writing that they do not need to apply for the ballot.
+WWII veterans have been notified in writing about the registration process.
 If you are a WWII veteran and did not receive a letter from RSL NSW in December 2020, please contact us.

-In accordance with the current restrictions and NSW Health advice, places in the Sydney CBD March will be limited to 500.
+In accordance with the current restrictions and NSW Health advice, places in the Sydney CBD March will be limited to 10,000.
 The places will be allocated to veterans across each service branch and conflict from World War II to current operations.
-Positions will be allocated to those who have expressed interest in the ballot.

 Yes, RSL NSW will work with the New Zealand Consulate to ensure that New Zealand veterans are represented in the March.

 Please register with your relevant veteran association.

 Yes.
 Please find link to the Sydney CBD March Route here.